-It is very important to wind the string around your tuner in the correct direction.
-Winding incorrectly could result in breakage, premature nut wear and interference with other tuners.
+It’s very important to wind the string around your tuner in the correct direction.
+Putting them on wrong could result in broken strings.
+It can also cause premature nut wear and even interference with other tuners.

-Because of the different headstock designs, it is easy to get this wrong.
+Because of the different headstock designs, it’s easy to get this wrong.
 Players who are new to one of the many designs need to pay close attention to how the nut and tuners are aligned.
 The tuners are positioned in line with the nut to prevent any hard angles.

-If the string is pulled too far in one direction, not only will the nut wear sooner but they could pop out of the grooves.
-Some headstock designs like the 3 to one side, or a Gibson style, have two strings that come off the nut at an angle opposite to one another.
-This is about as far as you can angle them without experiencing any issues.
+If the string is pulled too far in one direction, not only will the nut wear sooner, but it could pop out of the grooves.
+Some headstock designs have two strings that come off the nut at an angle opposite to one another.
+This is also known as a Gibson design or 3 to one side.
+It’s about as far as you can angle them without experiencing any issues.

-Thing is, it might be that something bad happens like a broken string, worn nut or tuning issues.
-Some of which are hard to troubleshoot and to a beginner just ruins the experience in frustration.
+Thing is, it might be that something bad happens like a broken string, worn nut, or tuning issues.
+Some of these are hard to troubleshoot.
+And for a beginner, just ruins the experience in frustration.

 Which Way Should Guitar Strings Be Wound?

-The right way of course!
-And yes there is a way to keep this in mind when putting on new strings.
-When you have them set in the bridge, have determined the length and are ready to wind the tuner, keep this in mind.
+The right way, of course!
+And yes, there is a way to keep this in mind when putting on new strings.
+First, set them on the bridge.
+Then determine the length.
+Have the right gauge string in the correct order, and are ready to wind the tuner.
+Then, keep this in mind.

 The string will always need to start on the opposite side of the tuner button.
 The tuner button is the part that you turn to wind them.
 And so you will want to make sure the string starts on the post side, opposite the button.

-And as long as they start on the opposite side of the button you will have it right.
-When it comes to winding around a post, it is not possible to use terms like, start on the “right” or the “left” side.
-Because of the many different headstock designs, this will only confuse players, especially beginners.
+And as long as they start on the opposite side of the button, you will have it right.
+When it comes to winding around a post, it’s not possible to use terms like, start on the right or the left side.
+Because of the many headstock designs, this will only confuse players, especially beginners.

 Guitar Strings Clockwise Or Counter-Clockwise

-When you are looking to tighten a guitar string, the tuning button should be turned counterclockwise.
-If you want to loosen, then you want to turn the button in the clockwise direction.
+When tightening a guitar string, the tuning button should turn counterclockwise.
+If you want to loosen it, then you want to turn the button in a clockwise direction.

 Be careful with some forum comments online.
-We have noticed a lot of people giving incorrect advice with this topic.
-There are still a lot of players who think that clockwise is to tighten a string when it is not.
-In this case they may even have theirs on the tuners wrong.
+We have noticed a lot of people giving incorrect advice on this topic.
+There are still a lot of players who think that clockwise is to tighten a string, when it’s not.
+In this case, they may even have theirs on the tuners wrong.

 Remember, you will change a lot of strings as a player.
 Having the right tool to make it easier will benefit you along the way.
 You don’t want to have changes become a frustration when you will need to do it more often than anything else.